MickiusMousius/RolioFirmware/README.md

 You should hopefully be able to infer what files inside the release zip each mean.

+The firmware.zip can be found in the "[Releases](https://github.com/MickiusMousius/RolioFirmware/releases/)" area.

 To flash your Rolio46 use the following steps:
  1. Plug your right hand side Rolio into your computer.
  2. Quickly double press the reset button.